Logging¶

 Logging messages¶

-To support logging the Service
+To support logging the Service class exposes the following

 methods: